DivAS: Interactive 3D Segmentation by Depth-Weighted Voxel Aggregation: Introduction

 \section{Introduction}

-The ability to efficiently segment and annotate $3$D scenes is fundamental to numerous computer vision and graphics applications, ranging from content creation to autonomous perception.
-Recent years have witnessed remarkable progress in two parallel directions: neural implicit representations for 3D scene modeling and foundation models for large-scale image understanding.
-This paper explores the convergence of these paradigms through the lens of interactive 3D segmentation with human in the loop.
+The ability to segment and annotate 3D scenes efficiently underpins a growing list of computer-vision and graphics workflows: content creation, asset re-use, scene editing, robotics, and autonomous perception.
+Recent years have witnessed remarkable progress in two parallel directions: \emph{neural implicit and explicit representations} for 3D scene modeling and \emph{foundation models} for general-purpose image understanding.
+Yet the practitioner who wishes to combine the two is forced to choose between several representation-specific pipelines, each with its own training loop, hyperparameter set, and code base.

-Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} have emerged as a powerful implicit representation for 3D scenes, enabling photorealistic rendering from arbitrary viewpoints without requiring explicit geometry extraction.
-By parameterising a scene as a continuous volumetric function optimised via differentiable volume rendering, NeRFs have revolutionized novel view synthesis.
-Variants such as Mip-NeRF $360^\circ$~\cite{barron2022mip} extend this paradigm to unbounded $360^\circ$ environments, supporting both compact indoor scenes and wide outdoor panoramas.
-Beyond their rendering capabilities, NeRFs inherently encode rich geometric and semantic cues, such as volumetric density and depth, that make them a promising substrate for scene understanding tasks, including segmentation, depth estimation, and semantic labelling.
-However, despite these advances, most NeRF-based systems remain specialised for view synthesis.
-Extending them toward semantic and interactive understanding, particularly In zero-shot 3D segmentation remains largely underexplored.
+Neural Radiance Fields (NeRF)~\citep{mildenhall2020nerf} represent a 3D scene as a continuous volumetric function optimized via differentiable volume rendering.
+Variants such as Instant-NGP ~\citep{muller2022instantngp} reduce training to minutes, and Mip NeRF~360$^\circ$ ~\citep{barron2022mip} extends the formulation to unbounded outdoor environments.
+NeRF density fields encode rich geometric cues: volumetric density, integrated depth, and view-dependent appearance that make them attractive substrates for scene understanding.
+More recently, 2D Gaussian Splatting (2DGS)~\citep{huang20242d} and 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d} have shifted the field towards an explicit, real-time scene primitive: a discrete set of oriented surfels carrying opacity and view-dependent color, which can be splatted into the image plane at hundreds of frames per second.
+The two representations differ fundamentally in geometry: NeRF is volumetric and continuous, GS is sparse and explicit; NeRF returns depth integrated along a ray, GS returns per-pixel depth statistics (median, expected) over a discrete sample list.

-In contrast, 2D image segmentation has matured significantly with the advent of large-scale annotated datasets and general-purpose foundation models.
-The Segment Anything Model (SAM)~\cite{kirillov2023segment}, trained on billions of masks, demonstrates exceptional zero-shot generalisation: it can segment arbitrary objects from simple user prompts, such as points or bounding boxes without any task-specific fine-tuning.
-SAM's success in 2D raises a compelling question: \textit{Can we achieve comparable zero-shot segmentation performance in 3D scenes represented by NeRFs?}
+In parallel, the Segment Anything Model (SAM)~\citep{kirillov2023segment}, trained on billions of masks, has established a foundation for zero-shot, prompt-based 2D segmentation.
+SAM's success raises a practical question: \emph{Can we achieve comparable zero-shot segmentation performance in 3D scenes, regardless of whether the scene is stored as a NeRF or as a 2DGS surfel set?}